Milofow/Milofow/Research/UX.md

 > The process in a restaurant is usually the same.
 Customers get seated, are hand over the menu, order drinks and food, consume the drinks and food and finally
 > have
 > dessert.
 A restaurant has a new idea to convert the above process to a digital experience.

-You will be developing the requested proof of concept in an agile
-> fashion.
-Initially you'll focus on the MVP (the most important features) and then continue to flesh out the application.
+Meaning we'll need to make a table registration system with a qr code, so people can navigate the menu and order.
+It also include a restaurant owner's side for inventory and other managing tools.

 <br>